 Certain verbs are unclear and subject to different interpretations in terms of what action they are specifying.
 Such verbs call for covert behavior which cannot be observed or measured.
 These types of verbs should be avoided: learn, understand, know, appreciate, become aware of, become familiar with.

 Example: Upon completion of the session, the participant will be able to: assess limitations and capabilities of various types of surveillance equipment and select appropriate equipment to ensure adequate coverage of a given area.

 Provide a clear statement of how the participants will demonstrate their attainment of the learning outcomes/objectives.
 The session must provide means for the presenter to measure the participant’s achievement of the learning outcomes and to provide feedback to the learners on the achievement of the outcomes.
 Participants must demonstrate their attainment of the stated learning outcomes during the session.
 How will you know at the end of the session if the attendees have achieved the stated learning outcomes?

 Assessment Method Examples: Questions, oral test, written exercise, demonstration, case study, discussion, oral report, list, recite, solve problem, construct, illustrate or evaluate.

 State the method(s) used in the session to assess the participants attainment of the stated learning outcomes.
 Please do not list the session learning outcomes for the learner assessment, as they are two separate items.

 Education Session Outline

 Each proposal must submit a session outline.
 The outline must show the sequence of instruction and planned instructional strategies.
 Include times and relate the outline to the Learning Outcomes.
 Off-Site Institutes (OSIs) have a slightly different outline due to the nature of the event.
-(OSI Sample Outline).
+Browse samples below: